ystskm/micro-pipe-js/README.md

 # micro

 Support for making functions pipeline.
+Only 549 byte raw file.
 You can use this both node and browsers.

 ## Install